-The idea is to probe deeper into the many unidentified contrasts and contradictions that lie within our interior world such as our emotions, physical health, our mind, motivation, desires, failings and habits.
+The idea is to probe deeper into the many unidentified areas that lie in our interior world that involve our emotions, physical health, our mind, motivation, desires, failings and habits.

 If we invest the time in getting to know ourselves better, we could compile our very own “user’s manual” about who we are, how we work, and what makes us the unique individual that we are.

 The only issue is that we don’t operate like machines.
 There’s so much more to us than what meets the eye.
-We have a spirit – an amorphous part of us that represents the essence of who we are.
+We have a spirit that’s constantly evolving.

-That’s not to say that it’s an easy and straightforward process.
-The path of self-discovery requires an open mind, a willingness to engage in trial and error, and plenty of resilience to withstand failure.
+The path of self-discovery requires an open and curious mind and a willingness to engage in trial and error.

 Here a few creative ways that you can gain deeper understanding of your inner working:

 1. Discover your archetypes: A term coined by Carl Jung, an archetype is defined as “a collectively inherited unconscious idea, pattern of thought, image, etc., universally present in individual psyches”.
 Each of us can relate to certain archetypical figures, such as the jester, the princess or the mystic.
-We see these archetypes in fables, mythological stories, and contemporary movies all the time.
-You can find a comprehensive list of archetypes on this website.
+We archetypes in fables, mythological stories, and contemporary movies all the time.
 Discovering your archetypes will give you an idea of the major themes of the roles you play in life and how you can tap into your strengths.

 3. Travel: I’ve always considered travel to be a compelling way for expanding your awareness.
 It broadens your horizons by exposing you to different kinds of people and places.
 Your sphere of experiences expands, thereby giving you the opportunity to form connections and associations, which helps you see yourself and the world in a new light.